Dima Arzyutov

 LinkedIn

-I am currently finalizing my first book manuscript, “The Northern Book of Origin: Siberian Indigenous Narratives and Metropolitan Ethnogenesis Theories” (under contract with the University of Nebraska Press).
-This work explores the history of how Russian and Soviet anthropologists, archaeologists, and linguists have constructed theories of Indigenous origin (ethnogenesis) based on stories recorded from Siberian and Northern Indigenous communities about underground dwellers who coexisted with or preceded today’s Indigenous peoples, as well as on artifacts they collected.
-Through this exploration, the book uncovers the intricate dynamics of knowledge (co-)production between scholars and communities under various political regimes, and highlights how these evolving theories have shaped—and, at times, strained—academic connections worldwide.
+I am currently completing my first book manuscript, “The Northern Book of Origin: Siberian Indigenous Narratives and Metropolitan Ethnogenesis Theories” (under contract with the University of Nebraska Press).
+This project traces how Russian and Soviet anthropologists, archaeologists, and linguists developed theories of Indigenous origins (ethnogenesis) using oral histories and folklore narratives recorded from Siberian and Northern Indigenous communities.
+At a theoretical level, this book explores how local ideas were translated into academic concepts and follows the transnational movement of these concepts throughout the 20th century.

-[under contract]: Arzyutov, Dmitry V. The Northern Book of Origin: Siberian Indigenous Narratives and Metropolitan Ethnogenesis Theories.
+[under contract]: Arzyutov, Dmitry V. The Northern Book of Origins: Siberian Indigenous Narratives and Metropolitan Ethnogenesis Theories.
 Lincoln and London: University of Nebraska Press.
 [Series: Critical Studies in the History of Anthropology Series]

 Selected edited collections